-Asking geographical questions is a good way to open a range of possibilities for further research and investigation.
+Asking geographical questions is a good way to develop a range of possibilities for further research and investigation.
 It is usually best to narrow your investigation by selecting one of the geographical questions you have written as the basis for your inquiry.
-You should select a question in which you are interested and to better help you understand the environment you are investigating.
+You should select a question in which you are interested and helps you to better understand the environment you are investigating.